 Dressrosa is the longest arc in the One Piece series so far and that’s a fact.
-At the time this article is being written, it has been 51 anime episodes have past since Luffy & co. arrived at Doflamingo’s kingdom.
-We have done some research on One Piece Wikia and we put into perspective the amount of episodes we have seen for Dressrosa so far:
+Ever since the Straw Hats, Law, Kinemon and Momonosuke arrived at Doflamingo’s kingdom, 51 anime episodes have past.
+And, as you might have seen in today’s episode, things are just getting started.
+We’ve done some research on One Piece Wikia and we put into perspective the amount of episodes we’ve seen for Dressrosa so far:

-If bad pacing wasn’t enough, a new complain has arisen from the current arc: poor animation.
-Just as many fans agree that the best animation was seen between Ennies Lobby and Thriller Barkwhere it was consistent and fluid, many fans also agree that the animation in Dressrosa is barely average (Imean, wtf).
-Toei having poor animation is no surprise.
-There were many complains for viewers of Dragon Ball Super too, and many people couldn’t even get into World Trigger for the same reason.
-Toei has become synonym of poor animation and that’s sad.
+And if that wasn’t enough, a new complaint has arisen from the current arc: poor animation.
+Just as many fans agree that the best animation was seen between Ennies Lobby and Thriller Bark where it was consistent and fluid, many fans also agree that the animation in Dressrosa is barely average (I mean, wtf).
+As a gif maker, I’ve noticed these differences when it comes to counting the amount of frames used for certain movements.
+There are very few frames in quick movements, and lots of still frames for overly prolonged reaction shots.

 Why is this happening?
 Well, we really don’t know much about the current working process of these animators.
 However, there is a rule that seems to apply quite often: short animes have good quality animation (Shingeki no Kyojin, Akame ga Kill, Tokyo Ghoul...), long animes don’t (Naruto Shippuden, One Piece, Bleach).
 And it does make sense, since producing an anime that has to air every week during all year is very different from seasonal animes with only 12/21 episodes.
 Then there’s also the fact that animators don’t have to work that hard in these animes since they’re already incredibly popular.
 People will continue watching One Piece no matter what, which gives animators an excuse to relax and not work that hard in the animation.